Mobile device: Characteristics

 The most common size of a mobile computing device is pocket-sized, but other sizes for mobile devices exist.
-Mark Weiser, known as the father of ubiquitous computing, referred to device sizes that are tab-sized, pad and board sized, where tabs are defined as accompanied or wearable centimetre-sized devices, e.g. smartphones, phablets and pads are defined as hand-held decimeter-sized devices.
+Mark Weiser, known as the father of ubiquitous computing, referred to device sizes that are tab-sized, pad, and board sized, where tabs are defined as accompanied or wearable centimeter-sized devices, e.g. smartphones, phablets and tablets are defined as hand-held decimeter-sized devices.
 If one changes the form of the mobile devices in terms of being non-planar, one can also have skin devices and tiny dust-sized devices.

-Dust refers to miniaturized devices without direct HCI interfaces, e.g., micro-electro-mechanical systems (MEMS), ranging from nanometres through micrometres to millimeters.
+Dust refers to miniaturized devices without direct HCI interfaces, e.g., micro-electromechanical systems (MEMS), ranging from nanometers through micrometers to millimeters.
 See also Smart dust.
 Skin: fabrics based upon light emitting and conductive polymers and organic computer devices.
 These can be formed into more flexible non-planar display surfaces and products such as clothes and curtains, see OLED display.
 Also, see smart device.

 Although mobility is often regarded as synonymous with having wireless connectivity, these terms are different.
-Not all network access by mobile users, applications and devices need to be via wireless networks and vice versa.
-Wireless access devices can be static and mobile users can move in between wired and wireless hotspots such as in Internet cafés.
+Not all network access by mobile users, applications, and devices needs to be via wireless networks and vice versa.
+Wireless access devices can be static and mobile users can move between wired and wireless hotspots such as in Internet cafés.
 Some mobile devices can be used as mobile Internet devices to access the Internet while moving, but they do not need to do this and many phone functions or applications are still operational even while disconnected from the Internet.

-What makes the mobile device unique compared to other technologies is the inherent flexibility in the hardware and also software.
-Flexible applications include video chat, Web browsing, payment systems, near field communication, audio recording etc. As mobile devices become ubiquitous, there will be a proliferation of services which include the use of the cloud.
+What makes the mobile device unique compared to other technologies is the inherent flexibility in the hardware and software.
+Flexible applications include video chat, web browsing, payment systems, near field communication, audio recording etc. As mobile devices become ubiquitous, there will be an increase of services which include the use of the cloud.
 Although a common form of mobile device, a smartphone, has a display, another perhaps even more common form of smart computing device, the smart card, e.g., used as a bank card or travel card, does not have a display.
 This mobile device often has a CPU and memory but needs to connect or be inserted into a reader to display its internal data or state.

 Types

 There are many kinds of mobile devices, designed for different applications.
-They include:
+They include, but are not limited to: